Fresh Whole Suckling Pig - Serves 4

 One of our favorite restaurants in Segovia is Mesón de Cándido, an ancient tavern situated under a magnificent Roman aqueduct.
 For generations the family has roasted whole cochinillos (suckling pigs) in wood fired ovens.
 As the cochinillo is served, it is cut into portions with the side of a plate to demonstrate its tenderness.
 The golden skin is crisp and the melt-in-your-mouth pork is a revelation!

 Now you can serve a fabulous cochinillo to your friends and family!
-Not only are these suckling pigs exceptionally young and tender, they are of the noble Ibérico breed, famed for its mouthwateringly tender and flavorful pork.
+Not only are these suckling pigs exceptionally young and tender, they are 100% noble Ibérico breed, famed for its mouthwateringly tender and flavorful pork.
+They are also raised with no hormones or antibiotics and are 100% milk fed.

 Recipe: Cochinillo Asado